RoboSubLA/website/README.md

    This will start the project through a local development server on the
    location: `http://localhost:3000`.
-  Open this site in the browser and you can see the website and make changes.

-3. When updating or changing the website, make a new branch from `master` and make a pull request to merge your feature branch with the `master` branch.
+3. To update or change the website, make a new branch from `master` and push and commit future changes to this branch.

     To make a new branch use the command:

      `git checkout -b <Branch Name>`

     The branch name should reflect the updates to be made on the website.

 4. When you have made your changes on the new branch and wish to deploy them, create a pull request to merge it into the `master` branch.
-It is the `master` branch that is getting built and displayed on the actual website.
+The `master` branch is what gets built and displayed on the actual website.